 We are proud to be a restorative practice school.
 Being restorative is about treating others respectfully, and genuinely empowering everyone to make their own choices and find solutions whilst recognising why this is important and beneficial.
 This ensures we foster a true culture of mutual respect and understanding throughout the school.

-We are a GOLD level UNICEF Rights Respecting School.
-This means at the heart of our school is the UNCRC (The United Nations Convention on the Rights of the Child) To become a Level 2 school we met 4 criteria that puts being Rights Respecting at the centre of a school, lessons must include reference to the UNCRC where appropriate, we promote the UNCRC through our student ambassadors, include it in assemblies, Personal Development programme and are an ambassadorial school.
+We are a GOLD level UNICEF Rights Respecting School for the second time.
+This means at the heart of our school is the UNCRC (The United Nations Convention on the Rights of the Child) To become a GOLD school we met 4 criteria that puts being Rights Respecting at the centre of a school, lessons must include reference to the UNCRC where appropriate, we promote the UNCRC through our student ambassadors, include it in assemblies, Personal Development programme and are an ambassadorial school.
 The Rights of every child around the world has become part of ethos at ALNS as we promote Global Learning.
 Our young people learn about their rights through every aspect of school life.

 The International Schools Award

-We are really proud to currently hold the International Schools Award which recognised the school’s commitment to ensuring our students are Global Citizens and develop their understanding of the world that we live in.
+We are really proud to currently hold the International Schools Award for the second time which recognises the school’s commitment to ensuring our students are Global Citizens and develop their understanding of the world that we live in.
 This is an ambassadorial role which means we run events on Global Learning for other schools in the city to share our good practice as well as working with schools in other countries.